 The application period is January 1 through April 1.

-The Research Grant Committee of The American Alpine Club administers funds from three endowments:The Arthur K. Gilkey Memorial Research Fund and the Bedayn Research Fund.
+The Research Grant Committee of The American Alpine Club administers funds from two endowments:The Arthur K. Gilkey Memorial Research Fund and the Bedayn Research Fund.

 Through these funds, the AAC is able to support modest requests to assist scientific research projects within the scope of the AAC's charter.

 The application period for AAC Research Grants January 1 to March 1 each year.
 Late applications will not be accepted.
 Applications must be submitted electronically via an emailed Microsoft Word or Adobe Acrobat (.PDF) attachment.
 An application is required.
 Please limit the length of proposals to no more than 10 pages total.
-You may also include attachments that will give the committee a better understanding of your… [view grant]
+You may also include attachments that will give the committee a better understanding of your proposal, but we ask… [view grant]

 Jonny Copp and Micah Dash were two of America’s leading alpine climbers, adventuring to the farthest corners of the world in search of first ascents in the purest of style.
 It was on just such a mission in May 2009, in western China's Sichuan province, that Jonny and Micah were killed in an avalanche along with filmmaker Wade Johnson.
 With Jonny and Micah’s deaths we lost two of the great alpinists, characters, and storytellers the North American climbing world has recently known.